Trip Facts

 Accommodation: Teahouse lodge

 Start your trek with a short flight from Kathmandu to Pokhara, the gateway to the Annapurna region.
-Then, take a scenic one-hour drive to Birethanti, where your trek begins.
+Then, enjoy a scenic one-hour drive to Birethanti, where your trek begins.

-Walk through pretty villages, green rice fields, and along clear rivers.
+Walk through charming villages, lush rice fields, and along clear rivers.
 Cross steel suspension bridges and pass the important TIMS checkpoint.
 Stop for lunch at Sudami, near a small waterfall.

-After lunch, the trail slowly goes uphill beside the Bhurungdi River to Hille.
-Then hike to Tikhedhunga.
-From there, climb 3,200 stone steps to reach Ulleri.
-You will rest overnight at Ulleri.
+After lunch, the trail gradually ascends beside the Bhurungdi River to Hille.
+Continue hiking to Tikhedhunga, then climb 3,200 stone steps to reach Ulleri, where you will stay overnight.

 Day 04: Trek to Ghorepani